Discover the possibilities offered by the integration of Unipi indoor air quality sensor featuring LoRa wireless communication.

 On Unipi IAQ sensors, the LoRa interface can be easily activated and managed using a clear web configuration interface.

-In order to read data from the sensor, we need to receive them first, decode them and then provide the data to an application using a defined API.
-The application can take the form of a programmable logic controller, database on a remote server, or a specialised software in supervision centre.
+In order to read data from the sensor, we need to receive them first, decode them, and then provide the data to an application using a defined API.
+The application can take the form of a programmable logic controller, database on a remote server, or specialized software in the supervision center.
 The LoRa connectivity itself can be then provided using one of the following methods:

 - Public operator, ie. a commercial subject that maintains a network of LoRa gateway covering a defined area (eg. a single country).
 As an advantage, public operators guarantee accessibility and quality of coverage.
 On the other hand, your project becomes dependent on a single company and its monetary politics.

-- A community network of gateways run and maintained by multiple independent subjects, be it volunteers or organisations, that share a common server stack.
-This solution can provide coverage for both small (ie. a city district) and large (entire continents) areas.
+- A community network of gateways run and maintained by multiple independent subjects, be it volunteers or organizations, that share a common server stack.
+This solution can provide coverage for both small (i.e., a city district) and large (entire continents) areas.
 The most popular community network that includes thousands of LoRa gateways all over the globe is The Things Network (TTN).